Juliafin/final_fantasy_quiz/quiz_questions_&_answers.md

 9. The animal made most famous by the Final Fantasy Series is:

-A. A tigerdog
+A. A Tigerdog
-B. A lizardsnake
+B. A Porcupinefish
-C. A lioncat
+C. A Lioncat
-D. A chocobo
+D. A Chocobo

-10. The best Final Fantasy was:
+10. The best Final Fantasy game in the series is:

 A. Final Fantasy IV
 B. Final Fantasy VI